 Stimulus representation in parietal and frontal cortex was markedly weaker than in the VOT ROI, whether assessed by IEM or by MVPA.
-There was, however, clear evidence that these two regions tracked the higher-order information of which stimulus category was prioritized during each epoch of the trial, and they did so with a high degree of temporal precision.
-This is consistent with the idea that cue-driven changes in priority were implemented in working memory via activity in frontoparietal circuits, whose representation of the prioritized category may have acted as a source of top-down bias on high-fidelity representations of stimulus features in VOT cortex.
+There was, however, clear evidence that these two regions tracked the higher order information of which stimulus category was prioritized during each epoch of the trial, and they did so with a high degree of temporal precision.
+This is consistent with the idea that cue-driven changes in priority were implemented in WM via activity in frontoparietal circuits, whose representation of the prioritized category may have acted as a source of top-down bias on high-fidelity representations of stimulus features in VOT cortex (cf. Sheldon et al., Submitted; Nelissen et al., 2013).

-Evidence for the active removal of information from working memory
+Evidence for the Active Removal of Information from WM?

-There are, in principle, two ways that information can exit working memory: its links to trial-specific context can decay after attention has been shifted away from it, or it can be actively removed, via suppression, recoding, or some other mechanism.
-Our results provide suggestive evidence for an active mechanism: In three instances when a retrocue indicated that the uncued information was no longer relevant for behavior, its neural representation transitioned from a robust "positive" reconstruction to one that approached (after priority cue 2) or achieved (after the relevance cue) a state that was "complementary" to the IEM of that item when it had been in the focus of attention.
+There are, in principle, two ways that information can exit WM: Its links to trial-specific context can decay after attention has been shifted away from it, or it can be actively removed, via suppression, recoding, or some other mechanism.
+Our results provide suggestive evidence for an active mechanism: In three instances when a retrocue indicated that the uncued information was no longer relevant for behavior (i.e., designated it a IMI), its neural representation transitioned from a robust reconstruction of the trained model to one that approached (after Priority Cue 2) or achieved (after the "relevance cue") a state that was flipped relative to when it had been in the focus of attention.
 Although we cannot know from these data what mechanism(s) would have effected this change in representation (e.g., inhibition, recoding), we can postulate that they may only be engaged when task demands require the active removal of information from WM.
-In the 1-item delayed-recall task, in contrast, the neural representation of the sample item seems to just "fade away" at the end of the trial.
+In the one-item delayed recall task, in contrast, the neural representation of the sample item seems to just "fade away" at the end of the trial.

-A mechanistically noncommittal interpretation of the retrocue-triggered transformation of DMIs is to suggest that once the identity of the information that will be relevant for the remainder of the MSR trial is known, the resultant DMI is processed in a manner that makes it least likely that it will interfere with performance on the remainder of the trial.
-A similar phenomenon has been observed in a different variant of the MSR task (with fMRI, Yu & Postle, 2018), in a 2-back task (with EEG, Wan, Cai & Postle, 2018) and in a dual serial visual search task (van Loon et al., 2018).
+A mechanistically noncommittal interpretation of the retrocue-triggered transformation of IMIs is to suggest that once the identity of the information that will be relevant for the remainder of the MSR trial is known, the resultant IMI is processed in a manner that makes it least likely that it will interfere with performance on the remainder of the trial.
+A similar phenomenon has been observed in a different variant of the MSR task (with fMRI; Yu & Postle, 2018), in a 2-back task (with EEG; Wan, Cai, Samaha, & Postle, In Press), and in a dual serial visual search task (van Loon et al., 2018).
 It could be that recoding unprioritized information is a general mechanism for preventing that information from interfering with performance that needs to be guided by a PMI.
-By this account, removing an item from working memory would be accomplished in a two-step process: First, recode it so that it is less likely to interfere with the PMI; second, let the recoded representation decay.
+By this account, removing an item from WM would be accomplished in a two-step process: First, recode it so that it is less likely to interfere with the PMI; second, let the recoded representation decay.